 The beach is only a short stroll away and for those feeling particularly energetic there is a tennis court available for guests to use (summer only).

-The Wing offers 3 extra bedrooms and its own kitchen, dining room and sitting room.
+There are 3 more bedrooms and a bathroom with its own kitchen, dining room and sitting room.
 There are 2 good sized double bedrooms and one twin room.
 The bathroom is on the same floor and downstairs there is a small kitchen.
 The dining room is a lovely big room with a large table and then there is another sitting room.
-It has it's own front door or you can also access it so it is part of the main house.

 lobby area with a spacious interior hallway beyond.